FRutkowski/task-management-system/README.md

 # Task Managment System

-This software will this software will allow you to plan tasks using own implementation of a Trello board.
+This software will this software will allow you to plan tasks using own implementation of a Trello Board.

 Current state: